Updated: Jul 5

 For more information, or if you want to cure insomnia by reading tax documents instead of counting sheep, you can gain exhaustive knowledge about these rights by accessing comprehensive IRS fact sheets here.

-For those who want the two-minute takeaway about what these rights means for you:
+For those who want the two-minute takeaway about what these rights mean for you:

-Plain English.
-The IRS’s commitment to keeping taxpayers informed and to providing high-quality service manifests itself in concise, readable publications and instructions.
-Today’s tax documents are much clearer and to-the-point than those of the past.
+Plain Language is the IRS’s commitment to keeping taxpayers informed and providing high-quality service, which manifests itself in concise, readable publications and instructions.
+Today’s tax documents are much clearer and to the point than those of the past.
 To better serve taxpayers, they give concrete examples illustrating nuances of tax rules.
 I’ve been doing taxes since the days when we used pencils and adding machines, and I remember the obscurity of tax publications that you had to pick up at the library or receive in the mail.
 Twenty-five years later, I greatly appreciate the ability to find whatever information I need online, whenever I need it, in language I can understand.